 Eggplant Bacon 3 Ways

-- Marinate sliced eggplant for at least 30 minutes in a large shallow dish.
+- Mix all the marinade ingredients and marinate sliced eggplant for at least 30 minutes in a large shallow dish.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.